GOD MOLDS US INTO HIS MASTERPIECE

-Pride is desiring equality with God… to be God of our own lives… to crown and enthrone ourselves instead of Him.
+Pride is desiring equality with God… to crown and enthrone ourselves instead of Him… to be God of our own lives.
 Pride is a sin that creeps into our lives subtly, and often imperceptibly.
 It requires vigilance on our part to keep it from taking over.

 “God opposes the proud but gives grace to the humble.” – James 4:6